 |2||TEXT2||=LEFT( A2, 1 )|

-This problem generally arises because the cells containing your formula are formatted as 'text' instead of the 'General' type.
+This problem often arises because the cells containing your formula are formatted as 'text' instead of the 'General' type.

-This frequently occurs when you insert a new column, next to a column that is formatted as text.
+This frequently arises when you insert a new column, next to a column that is formatted as text.
 In this case, the new column 'inherits' the formatting of the adjacent column.

 To correct this, you need to change the formatting of the cell and then force the cell to recalculate:

-You have a function that you know is correct, but when you change the values of its dependent cells the function continues to show the old value.
+You have a function that you know you have entered correctly, but when you change the values of its dependent cells the function continues to show the old value.